-The first wall of the pressurized reactor, at high temperatures, is made by shape modified (Vetreria Scientifica Spaziani, Italy) borosilicate glass tube (Schott DURAN, Germany), to avoid problems due to sulphur leakages of usual SS (even type 304 or 316N).
+h) The first wall of the pressurised reactor, at high temperatures, is made by shape modified (Vetreria Scientifica Spaziani-Italy) borosilicate glass tube (Schott DURAN-Germany), to avoid problems due to sulphur leakages of usual SS (even type 304 or 316N).
 The sulphur has deleterious effects on catalytic proprieties of almost any kind of materials.
 The thickness of the glass wall reactor is large (3mm) and its inner diameter is small (32mm), to allow large pressures operations (10Atm) even at high temperatures of the wall (200°C).
-The problems of gas leakages, from the several connections and feed-troughs, up to now, weren't fully resolved.

-The cooling system is based on thermally stabilized, flux stabilized, tap-water: it is carefully filtered and chemically conditioned to avoid calcium salts precipitation.
-The flux of water is carefully and continuously measured by flow meter.
-Cross-checks were routinely performed, 3 times/day, by weight/time measurement procedures (indetermination < 0.1%).
+- i) The problems of gas leakages, from the several connections and feedtroughs, up to now, weren't fully resolved. - j) The cooling system is based on thermally stabilised, flux stabilized, tap-water: it is carefully filtered and chemically conditioned to avoid calcium salts precipitation. - k) The flux of water is carefully and continuously measured by flow meter.
+Cross-checks were routinely performed, 3 times/day, by weight/time measurement procedures (indetermination< 0.1%).

-Figure 13 shows schematic of assembling procedures of glass reactor, heat exchange system and outer thermal insulation.
-Figure 14 shows schematic of the multilayer reactor with, 9 m long, cooling system fed by water.
-Figure 15 shows schematic of each component subsystem.
-The core of the reactor, i.e. the 3 wires, is IR reflected by Cu tube and thermally insulated by Superwool SW607 HT (UK).
-Figure 16 shows schematic, fully detailed, of head of the reactor.
+Schematic of assembling procedures of glass reactor, heat exchange system and outer thermal insulation.

+Schematic of the multilayer reactor with, 9 m long, cooling system fed by water.

+Schematic of each component subsystem.
+The core of the reactor, i.e. the 3 wires, are IR reflected by Cu tube and thermally insulated by Superwool SW607 HT (UK).

+Intermediary section of the reactor

+Schematic, fully detailed, of head of the reactor.
 It is shown only 1 over the 3 wires used.

-Figure 17 shows schematic of head assembly with electric connections.
-Figure 18 shows real assembly: details of "head" with electrical feed-through, under assembling.
+Schematic of head assembly with electric connections

+Real assembly: details of "head" with electrical feed-through, under assembling.

-- The material of high temperature ceramic insulator, pink colour, is Macor (USA). - All the components in SS are kept at low temperatures (<150°C), by thermal contact to room temperatures, to reduce Sulphur "leakages": drawbacks are poor performances (70-75%) of energy recover of the calorimeter. - Further work, in deep, is necessary to improve the over-all set-up.
+The material of high temperature ceramic insulator, pink colour, is Macor (USA).
+All the component in SS are kept at low temperatures (<150°C), by thermal contact to room temperatures, to reduce Sulphur "leakages": drawbacks are poor performances (70-75%) of energy recover of the calorimeter.

+Further work, in deep, is necessary to improve the over-all set-up.

-Figure 19 shows real assembly: details of head closed assembly with gas tight electrical connections made by modified mini spark plugs (NGK: 5812 CM-6, Japan).
-Figure 20 shows the real reactor: steps 1-3 of assembly.
-Figure 21 shows steps 4-5 of assembly.
-Figure 22 shows steps 6-7 of assembly, final thermal insulation.
-Figure 23 shows schematic of the cooling system.
+Real assembly: details of head closed assembly with gas tight electrical connections made by modified mini spark plugs (NGK: 5812 CM-6, Japan)

+Real reactor: steps 1-3 of assembly.

+Real reactor: steps 4-5 of assembly.

+Real reactor: steps 6-7 of assembly, final thermal insulation.

+Schematic of the cooling system

-4. Active material preparation line-guide
+Active material preparation line-guide

-The preparation procedure of nano-micro material, in short, was "inspired" by the original procedures developed by Yoshiaki Arata (Osaka University, Japan) group and Collaborators specialized in nano-materials developing (Tohoku University) since 2002: melt spinning (at 1600°C) and quenching of Zr65%-Pd35% alloy, selective oxidation of Zr at 300°C to get ZrO2.
+The preparation procedure of nano-micro material, in short, was "inspired" by the original procedures developed by Yoshiaki Arata (Osaka University, Japan) group and Collaborators specialised in nanomaterials developing (Tohoku University) since 2002: melt spinning (at 1600°C) and quenching of Zr{65%}-Pd{35%} alloy, selective oxidation of Zr at 300°C to get ZrO2.
 In our situation we reached, in some preparations, temperatures close to liquid state of the alloy and subsequently they were cooled in air (more or less quickly).
-In other words it is a low-cost approach.
-The complex effects of oxygen (Bruckner et al., 5) have to be fully studied.
+In other words, a low-cost approach.
+The complex effects of oxygen have to be fully studied.

-5. Measurement Procedure
+Measurement Procedure